danielharrell/SumLect2015/Lost_Idea_LA.md

 [^Tyson]: <http://www.thejohnniechair.com/when-you-know-better-you-do-better-a-seniors-reflections-on-st-johns/> and parts quoted in <http://www.huffingtonpost.com/christopher-nelson/is-it-worth-it_1_b_3321206.html>

-And there are ways to deepen this context still further; the most common way, I think, is to take this readiness for the world as an openness to the world, whether the self so opened is thought to be curious, inquisitive, imaginative, self-critical, or sympathetic.
+And there are ways to deepen this context still further; the most common being to take this readiness for the world as an openness to the world, whether the self so opened is thought to be curious, inquisitive, imaginative, self-critical, or sympathetic.
 Thus we find Martha Nussbaum,